premkrrajbhar/SafeKey/README.md

 # SafeKey

-SafeKey is a secure and reliable password generator that helps you create strong passwords effortlessly.
-Protect your accounts from cyber threats.
+SafeKey is an open source password generator designed to help users create strong, random passwords to protect their online accounts.
+It is simple to use, highly customizable, and ensures maximum security by generating unique passwords for each use.
+SafeKey is completely free and runs entirely in your browser for privacy and security.

 ## 🔐 Demo Screenshot